dyno-might/dyno-might.github.io/_posts/2021-11-26-death-penalty-usa.md

 Following *Furman*, there was a large jump in public support for the death penalty.
 I thought that this might be a backlash to Supreme Court overreach, however, ~~a small and highly biased sample of older Americans I happen to know~~ my sources tell me that nobody cared about that and it was more about increases in crime.

 *Furman* created a de-facto moratorium.
 Many suspected that the death penalty was gone for good, but it wasn't entirely clear if reformed systems could pass constitutional muster.
 Between 1972 and 1976, 37 states created new death penalty laws.
 Reforms included separate guilt and sentencing phases, and more uniform standards to guide juries and judges.
-The Supreme Court invalidated laws in North Carolina and Louisiana that imposed the death penalty for all capital crimes.
+The Supreme Court invalidated laws in North Carolina and Louisiana that imposed the death penalty too broadly.

 {% comment %}
 https://www.loc.gov/item/2002721278/